SARDet-100K: Towards Open-Source Benchmark and ToolKit for Large-Scale SAR Object Detection: Related Work

 \subsection{SAR Object Detection}

 Various popular deep learning-based object detection frameworks, including RetinaNet~\cite{retinanet}, FCOS~\cite{fcos}, GFL~\cite{gfl}, RCNN series~\cite{frcnn, cascade}, YOLO series~\cite{yolo,YOLOMS}, and DETR~\cite{detr}, demonstrate remarkable generalizability in the field of general object detection.
 Additionally, modern backbone networks such as ConvNext~\cite{convnext}, VAN~\cite{van}, LSKNet~\cite{lsknet} and Swin Transformer~\cite{liu2021swin} are designed to efficiently and effectively model visual features.
 However, SAR image object detection poses unique challenges due to factors such as small object size, speckle noise, and sparse information inherent in SAR images.
-Consequently, the direct transfer use of a general object detection model may not be suitable for SAR images.
 As a result, recent deep learning methods for SAR object detection primarily focus on network and module design to address these challenges.
 Approaches like MGCAN~\cite{chen2022geospatial}, MSSDNet~\cite{zhou2022ship}, and SEFEPNet~\cite{sefepnet} enhance object features through multiscale feature fusion.
 Quad-FPN~\cite{quadfpn} combines four distinct feature pyramid networks for thorough multiscale feature interaction to alleviate noise interferences and multi-scale object feature misalignment.
 PADN~\cite{zhao2020pyramid} and EWFAN~\cite{wang2021integrating} employ attention mechanisms to enhance object features in the presence of SAR speckle noise.
 CenterNet++~\cite{centernet++}, an extension of CenterNet~\cite{centernet}, incorporates feature enhancement, multi-scale fusion, and head refinement modules to improve the detector's robustness specifically for SAR images.
 Additionally, CRTransSar~\cite{crtranssar}, built on the high-performance Swin transformer~\cite{liu2021swin}, leverages context representation learning to enhance object features.